An outline of a wizard

-Welcome to the Harry Potter Tour of London, a collection of online visitors that show you the various sites around London that have been used as locations for the Harry Potter movies.
+Welcome to the Harry Potter Tour of London, a collection of online videos that show you the various sites around London that have been used as locations for the Harry Potter movies.

 Most of these videos have been shot in real time on the streets of London.
 They are intended to complement the free Harry Potter Tour of London in that you will be able to watch the locations and the directions before setting off on Your own self guided tour of Harry Potter's London.